Wesleyan-Media-Project/automatic-speech-recognition/README.md

 The data created by the scripts in this repo is in csv format.

-- An individual record of data `result_asr_g2022_raw.csv` contains the following fields:
+- An individual record of data `asr_results_ordered.csv` contains the following fields:

   - filename: the unique identifier of the video file
   - google_asr_text: the videos' text recognition result from Google Cloud Speech-to-Text API
   - stt_confidence: the confidence score of the text recognition result

-- An individual record of cleaned data `result_asr_g2022.cvs` contains the following fields:
-  - filename: the unique identifier of the video file
-  - checksum_sha256: the unique SHA-256 hash of the video file
-  - google_asr_text: the videos' text recognition result from Google Cloud Speech-to-Text API
-  - google_asr_confidence: the confidence score of the text recognition result
-  - google_asr_status: the status of the text recognition result. `success` means the ASR process is completed.
-  - google_asr_model: the model we used to perform ASR.

 ## Setup

 ### Access Authorization

-The Automatic Speech Recognition (ASR) codes require Google Cloud credentials to interact with Google Cloud Storage and the Google Cloud Speech-to-Text API.
+The Automatic Speech Recognition (ASR) codes require Google Cloud credentials to interact with Google Cloud Storage, Google BigQuery, and the Google Cloud Speech-to-Text API.

 To run the script in this repo, you need to have your own Google Cloud credentials in the form of a JSON file.